slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'A man is a success if he gets up in the morning and gets to bed at night, and in between he does what he wants to do.'*

-> *'Success is simple, but it is not easy.
-Success is nothing but the accumulation of small things done consistently over a long period of time.'*

 > *'Try not to become a man of success, rather become a man of value' -- Albert Einstein*

 > *'To me success has meant just two things: a good life for my family, and the money to buy books and continue the education of this wandering man.' -- Louis L'amour*